Mustkeem324/Slideshare-Free-api/README.md

 Make sure to replace `[Your Telegram Channel](https://t.me/cheggnx)(https://t.me/cheggnx))` with the actual link to your Telegram channel.
 This README.md file can be placed in your project repository or documentation to guide users on how to use your API and encourage them to join your Telegram channel for updates and discussions.

-# Slideshare-Free-api
-Slideshare Free api to download file ❤️  Slideshare api link : https://slidenxapi.rex699.repl.co/   (https://slidenxapi.rex699.repl.co/)How to Use this API?
-To use the API, make a GET request to the following URL: https://webpage.com/api?url=(pdf_url)